hashicorp/vault/website/source/api/system/mounts.html.md

 `default_lease_ttl` or `max_lease_ttl` values of 0 mean that the system defaults are used by this backend.

-## Mount Secret Backend
+## Mount Secrets Engine

-This endpoint mounts a new secret backend at the given path.
+This endpoint mounts a new secrets engine at the given path.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |